Paralegal Job Overview

 Career Profile of a Paralegal

-Paralegals, also known as legal assistants, are individuals who are trained to assist attorneys in the delivery of legal services.
-They work in law firms, corporations, the government and other practice environments and must operate under the supervision of a lawyer.
+Paralegals, also sometimes known as legal assistants, are individuals who are trained to assist attorneys in the delivery of legal services.
+They might work for law firms, corporations, the government, and in other practice environments, but always under the supervision of a lawyer.

 Paralegal Job Duties

-Although what a paralegal cannot do is established by law, what she might do is highly dependent on the lawyer she works for.
+Although what a paralegal cannot do is established by law, what he can do is highly dependent on his employers.
 Some attorneys find delegating easier than others.
-A paralegal's prime purpose is to free up the attorney's time so he can do those things that only lawyers can do – like appear in court.
+A paralegal's prime purpose is to free up the attorney's time so the attorney can do those things that only lawyers can do, like advise clients and appear in court.

-Paralegals must have a solid knowledge of legal terminology, federal and state rules of legal procedure and substantive law.
+Paralegals must have a solid knowledge of legal terminology, federal and state rules of legal procedure, and substantive law.
 They must have excellent organizational skills to manage voluminous case files and exhibits, which can number in the hundreds for a single case.

-Paralegals working for metropolitan firms typically earn more than those who work in rural areas.
-Some experienced paralegals with special skills and/or management duties can earn in excess of six figures annually, while entry-level paralegals in rural areas may earn less than $20,000 per year.
+Paralegals working for metropolitan firms typically earn more than those who work in smaller cities and more rural areas.
+Some experienced paralegals with special skills or management duties can earn in the six figures annually in large cities while entry-level paralegals in rural areas might earn in the neighborhood of $20,000 a year.

-Paralegal Job Outlook
+The Paralegal Job Outlook

-Due to rising legal fees, more clients are demanding the use of paralegals over high-priced attorneys when possible.
-Increasing caseloads have encouraged lawyers to delegate tasks formerly reserved for attorneys and professional staff, creating more opportunities for paralegals.
+Due to rising legal fees, more and more clients are demanding the use of paralegals over high-priced attorneys whenever possible.
+Increasing caseloads have encouraged lawyers to delegate tasks formerly reserved for attorneys and other professional staff, creating more opportunities for paralegals.